FBAR Audit Triggers

 Michael’s Tax Professional Knows Less Than Michael

-Myth 2 – Your CPA is in IRS Trouble, Not You
+Myth 2 – Only Your CPA is in IRS Trouble, Not You

 Michael’s CPA Learns About Foreign Account Reporting

-Since Michael did not return the questionnaire (which is not uncommon for clients in general), the CPA presumed that nothing had changed, and continued reporting Michael’s US income based on the information Michael provided to him.
+Since Michael did not return the questionnaire (which is not uncommon for clients in general who have a pre-existing relationship with a CPA), the CPA presumed that nothing had changed, and continued reporting Michael’s US income based on the information Michael provided to him.

 Myth 3 – Michael did not Actually “Lie” to the CPA